💡 WiseUp! Vol. 45 — We come bearing gifts (guide)

 What's new in Reader and Readwise

-Something to read 📖
+Something to read on Christmas 📖

-Something to unwind 🎄
+Something to upgrade your reading experience 🎄

 💬 From the Readwise group chat